docQodly/docs/docs/studio/pageLoaders/components/componentsBasics.md

 <Column.List align="center" justifyContent="between">
 	<Column.Item width="65%">
         When you select a component on the canvas, a contextual tooltip becomes available, offering a variety of actions that can be performed on the chosen component.
-These actions provide you with the tools to efficiently manage and manipulate your webform's design.
+These actions provide you with the tools to efficiently manage and manipulate your Page's design.
 Here's a breakdown of the actions available in the tooltip:
 	</Column.Item>
 	<Column.Item width="25%">
         <img src={require('./img/tooltip2.png').default} style={{borderRadius: '6px'}} />